tonethar/IGME-330-Master/notes/text-1.md

 ### I-E. Using Drag & Drop with an HTML element

-- This example loads text files that users drag from elsewhere on the page
+- This example loads text from elements that users drag from elsewhere on the HTML page

 ![screenshot](_images/text-5.png)